toilaluan/snpOracle/README.md

 pm2 start miner.config.js
 ```
 The miner.config.js has few flags added.
 Any standard flags can be passed, for example, wallet name and hotkey name will default to "default"; if you have a different configuration, edit your "args" in miner.config.js.
 Below shows a miner.config.js with extra configuration flags.
 -  The hf_repo_id flag will be used to define which huggingface model repository the weights file needs to be downloaded from.
-You need not necessarily have your model weights on hugging face.
-If not, then just store the weights in the `mining_models/` folder locally but make sure to define the --hf_repo_id arg to an empty string ('').
+You need not necessarily load your model weights from huggingface.
+If you would like to load weights from a local folder like `mining_models/`, then store the weights in the `mining_models/` folder and make sure to define the --hf_repo_id arg to `LOCAL` like `--hf_repo_id LOCAL`.
 - The model flag is used to reference a new model you save to the mining_models directory or to your huggingface hf_repo_id.
 The example below uses the default which is the new base lstm on <a href='https://huggingface.co/foundryservices/bittensor-sn28-base-lstm/tree/main'>Foundry's Huggingface repository</a>.
 ```
 module.exports = {